 Why do we need forgiveness and reconciliation in the first place?
 You do not have to read very far into the Bible to find the answer to that question.
 The third chapter of Genesis records Adam and Eve disobeying God and becoming estranged from him.
 And that is the story of all of humanity.
 All of us have sinned and fallen short of God’s glory (Rom.
 3:23).

 We all stand in need of God’s forgiveness.
 Our relationship with God is broken.
-We need to be reconciled to him.
+We need to be reconciled with him.
 And the good news is that God has provided us with what we most need; forgiveness and reconciliation.

 God’s Forgiveness of the Sinner